-Appraisal should be a supportive, developmental process designed to ensure that all teachers have the skills and support they need to carry out their role effectively.
-It should help to ensure that teachers continue to improve their professional practice throughout their careers.
+Appraisal should be a supportive, developmental process designed to ensure that all teachers have the skills and support that they need to carry out their role effectively.
+The appraisal process should help to ensure that teachers continue to improve their professional practice throughout their careers.